OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 - Less sensitive personal data (e.g. email addresses, postal addresses and telephone numbers associated with named individuals)
 - Business data

-Also, in some jurisdictions, storing some sensitive information in log files, such as personal data, might oblige the enterprise to apply the data protection laws that they would apply to their back-end databases to log files too.
+Also, in some jurisdictions, storing some sensitive information in log files, such as personal data, might oblige the enterprise to apply the data protection laws that they would apply to their backend databases to log files too.
 And failure to do so, even unknowingly, might carry penalties under the data protection laws that apply.

 A wider list of sensitive information is: